stefanoschmidt1995/mbank/docs/usage/bank_generation.md

 bank.save_bank('bank.dat')
 ```

-As mentioned above, the bank generation happens in two steps: tiling generation and template placement.
+As mentioned above, the bank generation happens in two steps: tiling generation (plus eventual flow training) and template placement.
 If you want even more control on the low level details, you can perform these two operations separately.

-To generate a tiling
+To generate a tiling:

 ```Python
 t_obj = tiling_handler()